retro16/acsi2stm/doc/hardware.md

 The connector can be used in both directions: either to connect to the ST or to connect additional devices.

-**Note:** You can use female headers with long pins to make a stackable unit.
+**NOTE:** You can use female headers with long pins to make a stackable unit.
-When building the enclosure, enable both *idc20* and *idc20p* parameters and disable *db19* because piggyback and DB19 connectors are mutually exclusive.
+The female part must be on the inner side (backup battery side).
-You will have to desolder or cut DB19 pins to build a stackable unit.
+In that case, you won't be able to plug the unit on the DB19 socket anymore.

 Changing operation modes with jumpers on the Blue Pill board